Introduction to Azure Data Science Virtual Machine for Linux and Windows

 Data science training and education

-Enterprise trainers and educators that teach data science classes usually provide a virtual machine image to ensure that their students have a consistent setup and that the samples work predictably.
+Enterprise trainers and educators that teach data science classes usually provide a virtual machine image.
+They provide the image to ensure that their students have a consistent setup and that the samples work predictably.
 The Data Science VM creates an on-demand environment with a consistent setup that eases the support and incompatibility challenges.
 Cases where these environments need to be built frequently, especially for shorter training classes, benefit substantially.

 On-demand elastic capacity for large-scale projects

 Data science hackathons/competitions or large-scale data modeling and exploration require scaled out hardware capacity, typically for short duration.
-The Data Science VM can help replicate the data science environment quickly on demand, on scaled out servers that allow experiments requiring high-powered computing resources to be run.
+The Data Science VM can help replicate the data science environment quickly on demand, on scaled out servers that allow experiments that high-powered computing resources to be run.

 Short-term experimentation and evaluation

 The Data Science VM can be used to evaluate or learn tools such as Microsoft ML Server, SQL Server, Visual Studio tools, Jupyter, deep learning / ML toolkits, and new tools popular in the community with minimal setup effort.
-Since the Data Science VM can be set up quickly, it can be applied in other short-term usage scenarios like replicating published experiments, executing demos, following walkthroughs in online sessions and conference tutorials.
+Since the Data Science VM can be set up quickly, it can be applied in other short-term usage scenarios.
+These scenarios include replicating published experiments, executing demos, following walkthroughs in online sessions and conference tutorials.

 The data science VM can be used for training models using deep learning algorithms on GPU (Graphics processing units) based hardware.
 Utilizing VM scaling capabilities of Azure cloud, DSVM helps you use GPU-based hardware on the cloud as per need.
 One can switch to a GPU-based VM when training large models or need high-speed computations while keeping the same OS disk.
 The Windows Server 2016 edition of DSVM comes pre-installed with GPU drivers, frameworks, and GPU versions of deep learning frameworks.
 On the Linux edition, deep learning on GPU is enabled on both the CentOS and Ubuntu DSVMs.
-You can deploy the Ubuntu, CentOS, or Windows 2016 edition of Data Science VM to a non GPU-based Azure virtual machine in which case all the deep learning frameworks will fall back to the CPU mode.
+You can deploy the Ubuntu, CentOS, or Windows 2016 edition of Data Science VM to a non GPU-based Azure virtual machine.
+In this case, all the deep learning frameworks will fall back to the CPU mode.

 What's included in the Data Science VM?